Flaque/quirk/README.md

 A small amount of data has been corrupted in a recoverable way.
 The user still has lost data, but the app does not crash, and this is potentially fixable via an update.

+### 5 - This file doesn't open in expo.io

+Disclaimer that file doesn't open in expo.io in snacks section , it is with such errors which can't be resolved .

 # License

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.